This is my first post in the You and God category of Olaedo!

 and the other less-popular niches.

 Okay, I realise I’m starting to sound like one of those SEO blogs (no offense, but…gross).
-If you want to start up a niche blog and wanna know all the kinks and konkies, head on to this articles on this very reader-friendly site:
+If you want to start up a niche blog and wanna know all the kinks and konkies, head on to this article on this very reader-friendly site:

 So having cleared the air about what a blog is, types of blogs, and niches, I move into what this post’s tittle promises… with genuine pride.